Eric J. Wesley: General officer

 As the Deputy Commanding General of Army Futures Command and head of its Futures and Concepts Center, headquartered at Joint Base Langley Eustis in Virginia, Wesley led the Army's effort to accelerate the development of the Army's new war fighting concept – Multi Domain Operations – the most fundamental rewrite of an operational concept since AirLand Battle was published in 1982.
 He was an Army advocate of adapting modernization in accordance with this new concept and actively communicates the precepts with think tanks, academia, heads of other armies, and policy makers.
 By September 2020 a Joint exercise against cruise missile surrogates demonstrated AI-based kill chains which can be formulated in seconds, and a precision fires kill of a cruise missile surrogate by an Army howitzer at White Sands Missile Range.

 Personal life

-Wesley is married to Cynthia Wesley and they have three children, Tyler, Austin, and Meredith.
+Wesley is married to Cynthia Wesley and they have three children.
 He has earned masters degrees from the National War College (National Security and Strategic studies) and Troy University (International relations).